kamsar/kamsar.github.io/source/_posts/2015-10-02-Unicorn-3-0-Released.md

 ## Exclude all children with the predicate

-This is an unusual feature.
-I had a desire to be able to include a single item with a predicate and exclude ALL of its children (think including a multisite root in a shared config and the children in site configs), so I went to implement that.
-I realized that _it was already there!_.
 To exclude all children of an item simply add a trailing slash to the `<exclude>` like so:

 	<include database="master" path="/sitecore/content">
 		<exclude path="/sitecore/content/" />